tsyjonlau/django-boilerplate/README.md

 #### Build front-end for production
 ```
-# in /src/frontend folder
+# in frontend folder
 yarn build
 ```

 #### Generate static files
 This collects all static files specified in the `STATICFILES_DIRS` setting.
 ```
-# in /src folder
 python manage.py collectstatic
 ```

 #### Run web server in production
+We are using gunicorn
 ```
-# in /src folder
-python manage.py runserver
+gunicorn -b 127.0.0.1:8000 -e DJANGO_SETTINGS_MODULE=backend.settings_production backend.wsgi:application
 ```